ContextMapper/contextmapper.github.io/_docs/generators/generic-freemarker-generator.md

 The project currently contains the following example templates:

- * Ubiquitous language glossary written in Markdown
+ * Ubiquitous language glossary written in Markdown (currently a full report)
+   * Currently a full report of the model.
+A future version of the template will generate a glossary only.